fr1t2/docs.theqrl.org/_docs/node/testnetNode.md

 > There is no value associated with the Testnet QRL, It's only used for testing and developing with the QRL.
 {: .info}

 Test-Net will restart frequently as patches are made.
 Official postings will be made to alert users of these resets where achievable.
+Please join our [Discord Server](https://discord.gg/jBT6BEp) for announcements or to get in touch with the team.

 ## Testnet Installation